archaic-archea/GeNT/Kernel/trap.md

 * Register frame - A copy of all the registers when the trap occurred

 # Trap info
+Trap information can be gathered through ISA-independent functions, as well as a structure containing information on the program that generated the trap.
-Trap information should be collected with ISA-independent functions, these will then call an ISA-dependent function based off what the code was compiled for.
+The afforementioned ISA-independent functions, when called, will call ISA-dependent functions based off what the code was compiled for.
 Trap information functions should include the following:
 * Page fault access address
 * Invalid memory access address
 * Unaligned access address
 * Faulting instruction address
+The trap information structure should include:
+* Registers of the faulting program
+* The program's page table

 # Trap Types
 A trap type can be first identified by the highest bit in the number, which indicates a external trap(value 1) or an internal trap(value 0)